tier4/CalibrationTools/calibrators/docs/tutorials/marker_radar_lidar_calibrator.md

 ## FAQ

-- Why does the reflector detection not show on the rviz?
+- Why does the reflector detection not show on rviz?

   - Make sure the center of the reflector faces toward the radar sensor, and the height of the reflector is enough for the radar to detect.
   - Make sure the height of the radar reflector is not larger than the `reflector_max_height` parameter.